meaganerinn/odin-recipes/README.md

 # odin-recipes
-My first project
+The Objective

-The objective of this project is to create and build a basic recipe website.
-The website will include a main index page and a few links to various recipes.
-Once completed, the website will be functional skeleton for later improvements.
+The first project is to create and build a basic reciepe website.
+The website will include a main index page as well as various links to reciepes.
+This will serve as a foundation or skeleton for later improvements to the site.